safaris since 1995

-The Delta has very special wildlife diversity and it’s correctly regarded as one of Africa’s best safari places all year round.
+The Okavango Delta has very special wildlife diversity and it’s correctly regarded as one of Africa’s best safari places all year round.
 Camps and lodges are of exceptional standard.
 The Delta comes with a high price for deserving rewards – it’s good value if you get it right.
 There’s no shortage of choice on safari here but the private concessions are in high demand and so plan in advance.

 The private reserves here are the famous focal point of most safaris in Botswana where big game is abundant and some of Africa’s best known safari camps and lodges offer boating safaris, walking trails, game drives and night drives.
 These private concessions ensure that you’ll experience the wilderness without any crowds… but expect to pay handsomely for this luxury in Botswana.